mja65/Emu68-Imager/docs/amigautilities.md

 After the Amiga successfully boots into Workbench the first time, the Buptest stage will be disabled - a successful run is only needed once and it consumes boot time.

+Currently Buptest does not run correctly for Pistorm under 3.1 so it is disabled should you install 3.1.

 ## Workbench finalisation

 There are several scripts included that will finalise the installation of Workbench, including: